 Master SWEET Conversion

-A full bathroom rip out and install ; converted a separated vanity and closet to a walk through closet and redecorated the bedroom and the private sunroom.
+A full bathroom rip out and install plus converted a separated vanity and closet to a walk through closet and redecorated the bedroom and the private sunroom.
 This was really a flippin' reno not a simple stage.
-The star of the show is the double vanity which was a quality dream piece bureau picked up at RESTORE for $125.
+The star of the show is the double sink vanity which was a quality dream piece bureau picked up at RESTORE for $125.
 A few simple cutouts, custom granite top and a respray converted it into a custom 81inch vanity for under $2,000.00.
+An $800.00 freestanding tub takes the show perched under the window and sitting on 24x24 ceramic tile with a beauitful grey and brown marble effect along with a glass walk in shower with stainless waterworks.
+Top it all off with accent pieces such as the matching mirrors and wall sconces found from the RESTORE brings the whole room together.
 In the closet we started with moving the attic access to another bedroom so it wouldn't impose on the look of the walkthrough closet.
-We brought the bedroom tiles into the closet, where we removed the vanity and took out the dividing wall to the small closet to make a stunning 9x10 room full of built in cabinetry.
-Quotes for new installs started at $8,000 up to $18,000.
-This higher end, second hand closet system - Kijiji $2,250 - WOWZA!
-The gem of the bedroom is this beautiful brass bed frame found on Kijiji $400.00!
-Knowing when to keep and when to through away is crucial when on a budget.
-This wicker set looked dated but with a respray in black fox grey and reupholstering the cushions in a seashell print made all the difference.
-Top it all off with some sweet accent pieces, a lick of oyster gray paint and this 4 room conversion went from blah-zeh to Wa-hey for just $28,000.00.
+We brought the same bathroom tiles into the closet, removed the dressing vanity and took out the dividing wall to the small closet to make a stunning 9x10 room full of built in cabinetry.
+Quotes for new closet installs started at $8,000 up to $18,000.
+This higher end, second hand closet system was purchased on Kijiji $2,250 - WOWZA!
+The gem of the bedroom is this beautiful brass bed frame found also on Kijiji $400.00!
+Now knowing when to keep and when to through away is crucial when on a budget.
+So this wicker set looked dated but with a respray in black fox grey and reupholstering the cushions in a seashell print made all the difference.
+Top it all off with some sweet accent pieces, some personal pictures reframed, new light fixtures and a lick of oyster gray paint and this 4 room conversion went from blah-zeh to Wa-hey for just $28,000.00.

 School Marm to Sophisticated Charm